zCoreGroup/zcoregroup.github.io/_posts/2023/07/2023-07-06-contributions-to-the-success-of-the-cws-wave.md

 To further facilitate user understanding, the team organized iFAMS access workshops from June 13 to 15.
 Subject matter experts graciously shared their knowledge, aiding new system users in adding or modifying their iFAMS access.
 Recognizing the importance of continuous growth, the plan is to expand workshop offerings to cover finance and acquisition topics, ensuring users can harness the full potential of the iFAMS platform.

 #### Adapting to Challenges:
-The Agile Release Train presented its own set of challenges, but zCore's adaptability shone through.
+The Agile Release Train presented its own set of challenges, but the team's adaptability shone through.
 The team effectively addressed eight finance configuration stories and five defects, ensuring a smooth transition for these post go-live deferred backlog items, which were seamlessly handed over to the capable Sustainment team.
 This flexibility exemplifies our dedication to providing comprehensive solutions.

 #### Innovative Solutions:
 A visionary decision, known as Decision 676, allowed CFM Finance to embrace a more efficient payment type—wire transfer, enabling a remarkable 24-hour turnaround time.
 This decision, highlighted in the June 5 PMO Digest, demonstrates our commitment to finding innovative solutions that optimize processes and enhance efficiency.